-How do I earn UEC?
-There are ways to earn UEC but it isn’t easy.
+There are ways to earn UEC but it isn’t easy and you can’t earn UEC in-game just yet.
 You can earn 5000 UEC by using my referral code, that’s the easy part.
 After enlisting it becomes very hard to get UEC.

 The short answer, you can’t earn UEC in game yet unless you want to pay for it with cash or get lots of referrals from friends.
 There are ways to get UEC but it takes effort and time.
 The only way of earning UEC at this moment is by referring 25 friends with the referral program, and after that another 42 references.
 25 friend referrals will earn you 15.000 UEC while bringing in another 42 Star Citizens to the game with your Star Citizen code will earn you another 30.000 UEC!
 That is not an easy task (I speak from experience), but fortunately Cloud Imperium Games introduced the REC system.
 So how to earn UEC when the game is released?
 Future game mechanics will allow you to earn UEC, I’ll go into details on how to achieve this in this article.